pookjw/darksun/README.md

 # darksun

-get whole iOS system
+get whole iOS/watchOS system

 Only works with signed OTA version like 8.4.1, 9.3.5, etc...
 Compatible with iOS 8 or later including beta.

-Tested on macOS.
+Tested on macOS, iOS.
+(Running on iOS requires jailbreak, and may have to use `--no-ssl` option)

 darksun uses [emonti/ota2tar](https://github.com/emonti/ota2tar) so requires libarchive to run.